What is Water Column?

 Gas is piped around the country at high pressure and stepped down as it comes into a home.
-The point it comes into a home the pressure will be 7 to 10 inches of water column.
+At the point it comes into a home, the pressure will be 7 to 10 inches of Water Column.

 This is fed into a furnace gas valve to regulate the correct pressure for the furnace.
-After the gas goes through a gas valve it becomes what is called Manifold Pressure.
-Furnace manufactures have different pressures and their furnace manual will need to be looked at for the correct pressure reading.
-This will usually be between 1 to 3 inches of water column.
+After the gas goes through a gas valve, it becomes what is called Manifold Pressure.
+Furnace manufacturers have different pressures, and their furnace manual will need to be looked at for the correct pressure reading.
+This will usually be between 1 to 3 inches of Water Column.

 - Turn the gas off.